Yale-BIM/f21-assignments/assignment-4/Train_Google_Cloud_Engine.md

 setup to working with a local machine.

-> All the students that are enrolled in CPSC-459/559 will receive a $50 credit for Google Cloud to use for assignment 5 or their final project.
+> All the students that are enrolled in CPSC-459/559 will receive a $50 credit for Google Cloud to use for Assignment 4 or their final project.
 The credit will be associated to the student's Yale email.
 Students should use the resources judiciously.

 ## WARNING.
 Make Sure to Stop Your VM Instances!